JavariaB/krankencare/README.md

 - Test Repository
   Following is the link to our test repository where we have been trying to make codespaces work. https://github.com/JavariaB/krankencare-test
-  The error we get when we run the app on codespaces is
+  The error we get when we run the app on codespaces is following or similar.

   "Warning: mysqli_connect(): (HY000/2002): No such file or directory in /var/www/html/index.php on line 9